cleancoderscollaborative/cleancoderscollaborative.github.io/about.md

 2. Members may ask for a code review of their own projects and that can be the topic of a meetup.
 3. Occasionally a meetup may be a video or a guest presenter!

-This is not basic coding, we expect experience with the basic concepts of programming and perhaps a bit of OOP.
+This is not basic coding, we expect experience with concepts from procedural, functional, or object-oriented programming.
 Whatever the format, raise your voice!
 Group participation is required!
 None of this is a lecture or “do as I say” presented “by the experts”.
 And of course, sponsors are always welcome :smile: